 A few days later, my friend found the same pair of shoes on the same website for just $80.
 Needless to say, when I found out, I wasn’t so happy with my purchase anymore.

 My friend found it to be amusing.
 Of course, it was funny to him, but not to me.
-All I could think of was, “How can I get my money back?”
+All I could think of was, “How can I get a refund?”